Cooking for 10 is exactly the type of challenge that can strike fear in the heart of even the most organized homemaker.

 “I really never thought of myself as a parent,” Shawn reflected, “and it really took some time to make it all work.
 Thanks to the skills and techniques that Pressley Ridge taught us, we learned how to be a family together, with everyone working together and doing their part.”

 If you ask the Adamses, opening their home has changed all of their lives for the better.
-Becoming foster parents have given them a different perspective on life.
+Becoming foster parents has given them a different perspective on life.
 It’s a rewarding experience that has opened their eyes to a whole new world, adding to the love they already give and receive.

 “Despite all of the complications, all of the trauma that these kids have experienced… they wake up every day with joy in their eyes and so much love to share.”Shawn Adams